MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-filters-property.md

 ---
-title: "SourceTableView Property"
+title: "Filters Property"

 ms.custom: na
-ms.date: 01/25/2019
+ms.date: 02/19/2019
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-ms.assetid: 3b99a282-bc11-471c-928c-3b305d94a900
-caps.latest.revision: 8
 author: SusanneWindfeldPedersen
 ---

-# SourceTableView Property
+# Filters Property
-Sets the key, sort order, and filter you want to use to determine the view of the source table presented to the user.
+Sets the filter that you want to use to define the view of the source table presented to the user.
+This property can be set on [views](../devenv-views.md).

 ## Applies To

--   Pages
+- Views

 ## Example